gep13-archive/readthedocs-vscode/README.md

 # Contribution

 If you would like to see any other snippet added for this VS Code Extension, feel free to raise an [issue](https://github.com/gep13/readthedocs-vscode/issues).

+# Releases

+To find out what was released in each version of this extension, check out the [releases](https://github.com/gep13/readthedocs-vscode/releases) page.